 With your support, we are able to provide care for 6000 people and their families each year, regardless of their ability to pay.
 With your support, we are able to pioneer new programs to meet the changing needs of our community.
 And, with your support, we are able to ensure the availability of VNA services for generations to come.

 Does your donation matter?
-We think this VNA Family Room story says it best.
+We think this VNA Choices for Care story says it best.

 This is why your donation matters.

 Please consider a generous gift to the VNA Annual Fund today.

 For other stories about how your donation makes a difference in our community, please click a link below:

 If you'd like more information about the charitable care mission of your VNA, please contact Ann Irwin at (802) 860-4437 or irwinREMOVETHISBEFORESENDING@vnacares.org or write to us at:

 Director of Development and Community Relations